 5. What do I do during Homeroom?
 Am I responsible for attendance?

 Homeroom is reserved for welcome and introductions, in addition to some announcements.
 Advisors should set the tone for the week while building class spirit.
 First- and second-year Class Advisors tend to facilitate ice breakers.
 Homeroom is where tent cards are created and forms are distributed.
-Regents will typically visit each class to welcome them to Institute and make necessary announcements.
+Regents will visit each class to welcome them to Institute and make necessary announcements.

 Class Advisors are responsible for taking attendance in Homeroom and all core courses.
 All sheets should be turned into the staff office immediately following class.

 Please see Homeroom for more information.

 6. How do attendees access handouts?
 Will they be provided in class?
 Are attendees required to print them out?

 7. Are attendees allowed to use laptops, tablets, and other handheld devices in class?

 Yes, electronic technology is allowed for classroom purposes to enhance learning.

-8. What social media outlets is Institute involved in?
+8. In what social media outlets is Institute involved?

 Facebook and Twitter are both excellent ways to receive up-to-date information about the program and stay connected.
 All are encouraged to become a fan of Institute’s Facebook page and/or to tweet at Institute @IOMeducates on Twitter using the hashtag #IOMeducates.
-We also recommend that people join Institute’s LinkedIn group, in addition to following the IOM Blog, and following us on Instagram (username IOMeducates).
+It is also recommended to join Institute’s LinkedIn group, in addition to following the IOM Blog, and following us on Instagram (username IOMeducates).

 9. Is graduation required for attendees?